The Yellow Pill

-But is that really what the pills in The Matrix are offering?
+But what are the pills in The Matrix really offering?
 Do we really think and listen, or do we all just want to run along with the hero, Neo?
 We know that one single person in the movie chose a re-take, to take the blue pill.
 Cypher, the grand traitor who almost killed Neo.
 But did we really listen to his reasons when he told us why, or did we write them off because we already knew he was a villain?
-Honestly.
+Honestly!

-The Matrix casts doubt on whether the world we live in is real, or whether it is artificially produced and another, real world lurks behind, unseen and unrevealed except to the few.
+The Matrix casts doubt on whether the world we live in is real, or whether it is artificially produced and whether another, real world lurks behind it, unseen and unrevealed except to the few.
 This doubt is not new, but harks in that form at least back to Rene Descartes' doubt about whether the world of the senses is a real world.
-Only The Matrix falls a few yards short of that ...
+Only...
+The Matrix falls a few yards short of that ...

 When Neo takes the Red Pill, he wakes up in another world.
-Suddenly the philosophical doubt has totally worn off!
+Suddenly his philosophical doubts have totally worn off!
 He no longer doubts if that world is real.
 Suddenly his previously oh so unreliable senses are 100% reliable.
-His doubt did not go deep ... one is tempted to quote Nietzsche and say that it was "not even shallow".
+His doubts did not go deep ... one is tempted to say with Nietzsche that they were "not even shallow".

 But what is really the difference between the blue-pill world and the red-pill world?
 In both worlds, its inhabitants are running mindlessly around pursuing some fixed agendas.
 The only difference between the red-pillers and the blue-pillers is in other words that the red-pillers are mindlessly pursuing a different agenda.
 Both worlds are equally bleak, in each their way, and whichever world they have chosen, they have chosen it without the wisdom to discover the third world which is there and has been there all along: the world of themselves.